 Jak Kelly Award

-During his PhD studies on thin-film at the University of Reading he invented Electron Bombardment Deposition which became the standard method of high temperature metal evaporation.
+During his PhD studies on thin films at the University of Reading, Jak Kelly invented Electron Bombardment Deposition which became the standard method of high-temperature metal evaporation.
 While at the Atomic Energy Research Establishment, Harwell, he focussed on radiation damage in crystals, grown using his own single drop method.
 Other research, in collaboration with others, involved thermoluminescent dating, using ion implantation to improve the attachment of bone cells to prosthetic surfaces, the modelling and deposition of thin-film solar energy absorbers, irradiation of wool using ion beams to improve wool properties, studying low energy nuclear reactions, and proposing laser fusion improvements.
 More details of Professor Kelly’s life can be found here.

 RSNSW Jak Kelly Award 2023